Intersections of the Ekedahl-Oort and Newton Strata of $\mathcal{A}_{5}$: Introduction

 \section{Introduction}

-Let $p$ be prime, $ g \ge 1$ an integer and consider $\mathcal{A}_g \otimes \bar{\mathbb{F}}_p$, the moduli space of principally polarised abelian varieties of dimension $g$ defined over an algebraically closed field of characteristic $p$, henceforth denoted by $\mathcal{A}_g$.
-The most natural method for studying $\mathcal{A}_g$ appears to be via the Ekedahl-Oort stratification, first introduced by Oort \cite{oort2001stratification}, and based on understanding the $p$-torsion group scheme $X[p]$ of an abelian variety $X$ in characteristic $p$ and the action of Frobenius and Verschiebung on it.
-These actions endow $X[p]$ with the structure of a $BT_1$ (a Barsotti-Tate trucnated level one group scheme), and this is encoded by an \textit{elementary sequence}, an isomorphism invariant of the abelian variety, with each Ekedahl-Oort stratum containing abelian varieties with a specific elementary sequence.
-A natural question is how this stratification restricts to important subschemes of $\mathcal{A}_g$.
-Perhaps, the most well-studied subscheme of $\mathcal{A}_g$ is the \textit{supersingular locus}
+Let $p$ be a prime number, $k$ an algebraically closed field of characteristic $p$, $ g \ge 1$ an integer and consider $\mathcal{A}_g \otimes k $, the moduli space of principally polarised abelian varieties of dimension $g$ defined over $k$, henceforth denoted by $\mathcal{A}_g$.
+The most natural method for studying $\mathcal{A}_g$ appears to be via the \textit{Ekedahl-Oort stratification}, first introduced by Oort \cite{oort2001stratification}, and based on understanding the $p$-torsion group scheme $X[p]$ of an abelian variety $X$ in characteristic $p$ through the action of Frobenius and Verschiebung on it.
+These actions are classified by an \textit{elementary sequence}, an isomorphism invariant of the abelian variety, with each Ekedahl-Oort stratum containing abelian varieties with a specific elementary sequence.
+A natural question is how this stratification restricts to important sub-schemes of $\mathcal{A}_g$.
+Perhaps, the most well-studied subscheme of $\mathcal{A}_g$ is the \textit{supersingular locus}, defined as

-The Ekedhal-Oort stratification of $\mathcal{S}_g$ is elementary to determine for $ 1 \le g \le 3$ due to the small number of strata.
-In dimension $4$, this becomes a challenging problem, and it is solved by Ibukiyama, Karemaker, and Yu \cite{ibukiyama2022polarised}, see Section \ref{lowerdims} for an overview of this.
-The first result of this paper treats the next case, namely $\mathcal{S}_5$.
-In Theorem \ref{supersingularEOthm} we prove that there are exactly $4$ Ekedahl-Oort strata that are fully contained in the supersingular locus $\mathcal{S}_{5}$ and there are at most $8$ other strata intersecting it non-trivially.
-Another stratification of $\mathcal{A}_5$ is based on the $a$-number of abelian varieties, see Section \ref{stratsdefs} for details.
-This can be recovered from the Ekedahl-Oort stratification, and we specialise this to $\mathcal{S}_5$ in Theorem \ref{supersingularEOthm}.